Typesetting: Manual typesetting

-A forgotten but important part of the process took place after the printing: the expensive sorts had to be sorted, so they would be ready for reuse.
-Errors in sorting would produce later misprints.
+A forgotten but important part of the process took place after the printing: after cleaning with a solvent the expensive sorts had to be redistributed into the typecase - called sorting or dissing - so they would be ready for reuse.
+Errors in sorting could later produce misprints if, say, a p was put into the b compartment.

 The diagram at right illustrates a cast metal sort: a face, b body or shank, c point size, 1 shoulder, 2 nick, 3 groove, 4 foot.
 Wooden printing sorts were used for centuries in combination with metal type.
-Not shown, and more the concern of the casterman, is the “set”, or width of each sort.
+Not shown, and more the concern of the casterman, is the "set", or width of each sort.
 Set width, like body size, is measured in points.

 In order to extend the working life of type, and to account for the finite sorts in a case of type, copies of forms were cast when anticipating subsequent printings of a text, freeing the costly type for other work.
 This was particularly prevalent in book and newspaper work where rotary presses required type forms to wrap an impression cylinder rather than set in the bed of a press.
 In this process, called stereotyping, the entire form is pressed into a fine matrix such as plaster of Paris or papier mâché to create a flong, from which a positive form is cast in type metal.

 Advances such as the typewriter and computer would push the state of the art even farther ahead.
 Still, hand composition and letterpress printing have not fallen completely out of use, and since the introduction of digital typesetting, it has seen a revival as an artisanal pursuit.
 However, it is a small niche within the larger typesetting market.